-How do you send a message to someone 10,000 years in the future?
+How do you send a message to someone who is 10,000 years in the future?

 It’s not a question I’d imagine most of us think about every day.
-Even the people who have Futurologist in their job title, or work on the Wellbeing of Future Generations Act (Wales) probably don’t stretch to 10,000 years in the future that often – it’s a very long time.
+Even the people who have Futurologist in their job title might struggle.
+The Wellbeing of Future Generations Act (Wales) probably doesn’t quite stretch to 10,000 years in the future – it’s a very long time.

 But it is something you need to think about if you are responsibly storing (burying underground) radioactive waste.
 Material that will remain dangerous to humans (and potentially other life forms) for at least 10,000 years.